What is a tension

 The majority of people who suffer from tension headaches have episodic headaches, which occur one or two times per month on average.
 However, tension headaches can also be chronic.
-According to the Cleveland Clinic, chronic headaches affect about 3 percent of the population and include headache episodes that last for more than 15 days per month.
-Women are twice as likely to suffer from tension headaches as men are (Cleveland Clinic).
+According to the Cleveland Clinic, chronic headaches affect about 3 percent of the U.S. population and include headache episodes that last for more than 15 days per month.
+Women are twice as likely to suffer from tension headaches as men.